 Finding someone back there who can not only fly this plane.

-But who didn’t have fish for dinner can also do their own taxes.
+didn’t have fish for dinner can also do their own taxes.

 Via The Irish Examiner: